 The Intellectual Property Owners Association (IPO) Annual Meeting was held from September 24th to the 26th in Washington, DC hosting over 1,200 intellectual property professionals.
-Eric Podlogar, Kim Swanson, Josh Riegle, and Jake Sweeney represented ktMINE at the event.
+Eric Podlogar, Josh Riegle, and Jake Sweeney represented ktMINE at the event.

 The Lay of the Land

 Unfortunately, the vendor booths were located on the basement floor of the convention center, two floors away from the sessions which reduced the opportunity to network with attendees, however, luck was on our side with our corner real estate.

 The ktMINE booth was located in the front of the vendor hall, where a lot of traffic was as attendees came and went.
 We were also able to utilize the extra space from the coffee and food area to invite people into our booth, extracting them from the crowd.
 The placement of coffee and meal breaks close to our location, allowed our charismatic team to draw in folks for several meaningful conversations.